-After giving effect to (i) the sale by us in this offering of 6,818,181 shares of our common stock, at the initial public offering price of \$15.00 per share and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, net of \$1.6 million of offering costs paid as of June 30, 2018, (ii) the reclassification of \$3.2 million of deferred offering costs recorded in other assets, noncurrent on the consolidated balance sheet to additional paid-in capital, (iii) the application of such proceeds as described in the section titled "Use of Proceeds," and (iv) the issuance of 102,235 shares of our common stock to certain selling stockholders upon the exercise of stock options in order to sell such shares in this offering, our pro forma as adjusted net tangible book value as of June 30, 2018 would have been \$99.6 million, or \$0.96 per share.
-This represents an immediate increase in pro forma net tangible book value of \$0.84 per share to our existing stockholders and an immediate dilution of \$14.04 per share to investors purchasing common stock in this offering at the initial public offering price.
+After giving effect to (i) the sale by us in this offering of 6,818,181 shares of our common stock, at an assumed initial public offering price of \$13.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, net of \$1.6 million of offering costs paid as of June 30, 2018, (ii) the reclassification of \$3.2 million of deferred offering costs recorded in other assets, noncurrent on the consolidated balance sheet to additional paid-in capital, (iii) the application of such proceeds as described in the section titled "Use of Proceeds," and (iv) the issuance of 102,235 shares of our common stock to certain selling stockholders upon the exercise of stock options in order to sell such shares in this offering, our pro forma as adjusted net tangible book value as of June 30, 2018 would have been \$87.0 million, or \$0.84 per share.
+This represents an immediate increase in pro forma net tangible book value of \$0.72 per share to our existing stockholders and an immediate dilution of \$12.16 per share to investors purchasing common stock in this offering at the assumed initial public offering price.